Reltroner/reltroner-studio/content/blog/certificate-achievement.md

 ---
 title: "Certificate Achievement"
 date: "2025-03-22"
+published: true
 image: "/images/direktori-listing.png"
 ---

 # 🌟 Certificate Achievement: My Self-Learning Journey

-This page is dedicated to showcasing one of the earliest milestones in my **Astralis Pinnacle journey** — the successful completion of a Laravel CRUD mini project through **self-study and relentless debugging**.
+This page is dedicated to showcasing one of the earliest milestones in my **Astralis Pinnacle journey** — the successful completion of a **CRUD web project using Express.js, EJS, Bootstrap, and MongoDB** through intense self-study and long nights of debugging.

 ---

 ## 🧠 Context

-I built a basic **Laravel CRUD system** as part of my self-learning.
-It took me many hours, mostly spent **fighting through bugs**, poor documentation understanding, and trial-and-error.
-Despite weak CSS and limited resources, I pushed through and **completed the project alone.**
+I built a basic **full-stack CRUD application** using Express.js (Node.js backend), EJS (template engine), Bootstrap (UI), and MongoDB (NoSQL database).
+It took me many hours, most of them spent **decoding stack traces**, **experimenting with MongoDB queries**, and dealing with **middleware config errors**.

+Despite design limitations and lack of guidance, I chose to stay on track and **finish the project by myself.**

 > 🔥 This project marks my transition from "Strategic Analyzer" into the "Framework Builder" stage of self-awareness.